ZEPL/zepl-documentation/docs/guide/autocompletion_notebooks.md

 ## How to use autocompletion in ZEPL

-* `ctrl + .` : autocompletion shotcut
+* `ctrl + .` : autocompletion shortcut

-The Code Autocompletion can use in ZEPL notebook.
-When you code in Python, Spark and SQL, The Autocompletion in notebook support a better environment.
+ZEPL supports autocompletion for Python, Spark, and SQL.
+To begin using the autocompletion feature, simply the run the paragraph you're working on.
+You can run the paragraph after you select the interpreter you want to use.

 <img src="../../img/autocompletion_demo.gif" class="image-box big-img" />

 <br>
-Don't forget that before you use autocompletion feature, the notebook should `run` at first.
+Don't forget that before you use the autocompletion feature, first run the paragraph.
-If you find warning messsage, check to run notebook.
+If you see a warning message, check that the notebook or paragraph has run.
+You can do this by checking both the paragraph and the container status.
 <img src="../../img/autocompletion_error_message.png" class="image-box big-img" />

 <br>

 ## Supported Interpreter Type

-Before starting to use it, please check autocompletion supported interpreter such as Apache Spark, Python, JDBC Interpreter.
+Here is the list of interpreters and their specific autocompletion supported features.

 <br>
 #### Spark Interpreter